 Anne’s personal experience as a single mother to four adult children, including a daughter with Down syndrome and Type 1 Diabetes, deeply informs her work.
 Before founding her law practice, she worked as a social worker during the 1970s, helping to integrate adults with disabilities into the community as institutions were being closed.

-Jessica de Perio Wittman serves as the Director of the Law Library and Associate Professor of Law at UConn Law School where she teaches Advanced Legal Research, Technology and Law Practice, and Special Education Law.
+Professor Jessica de Perio Wittman serves as the Director of the Law Library and Associate Professor of Law at UConn Law School where she teaches Advanced Legal Research, Technology and Law Practice, and Special Education Law.
 Her research interests focus on assistive and adaptive technologies and its intersection with the law and libraries.
 Professor de Perio Wittman has held many leadership positions within the American Association of Law Libraries (AALL) and continues to be a member of AALL, Law Librarians of New England (LLNE), Southern New England Law Libraries Association (SNELLA), and the Connecticut Bar Association.
 She is a frequent presenter on cybersecurity and teaching legal technology competencies to today’s law students, as well as other topics related to equity, diversity, and inclusion in law librarianship and legal education.
 She received her J.D. from Seattle University School of Law and her M.L.S. from the University at Buffalo.

 SEEK of CT is a social welfare organization, organized under section 501(c)(4) of the Internal Revenue Code.
 Donations to 501(c)(4) organizations are not tax-deductible for the individual or corporation making the donation.
 501(c)(4) organizations are required to disclose certain information publicly, although we are not required to disclose the name and address of any contributor to the organization.
 Under this statute, we are permitted to lobby extensively and to participate in political activity in support of or opposition to candidates for office, as long as such election activities are not our primary activity